SkylerErcoli/3390ProjectFinal/README.md

 npm install express cors

+Bulk of the code is in /src/app.js /src/app.css and /backend/index.js

 Database won't connect unless IP is approved on mongodb.
 Contact sercoli@csub.edu for access if needed for testing.